chrisemunt/mg_web/README.md

 ### v2.8.42 (19 April 2025)
 * Protect against a memory violation that occasionally occurred after a failover event.
    * The symptom of this problem (for Windows hosts) is the following Event Log message: Exception caught in f:mg_web_execute: c0000005:30

+### v2.8.43 (23 April 2025):
+* Correct a fault in the buffer allocation for (particularly large) HTTP response headers.
+   * The symptom of this problem (for Windows hosts) is the following Event Log message: Exception caught in f:mg_web_process: c0000005:40